 Q: What happens when multiple users are creating individual risk analyses?
 How do they collaborate if they are analyzing similar things?

 Joel Hutchinson: As Bethany mentioned during her presentation, we understand that there’s going to be overlap in various FMEAs.
 An example of this is subsystems, which may have additional functionality that is only present at the system level.
-Jama Connect’s Risk Management Center is designed around the cross-functional team that works together to perform a risk analysis and has the ability to add view-only roles for context.
+Risk management in Jama Connect helps the cross-functional team that works together to perform a risk analysis and has the ability to add view-only roles for context.
 One way of addressing this would be for the moderators of the two overlapping risk analyses to add each other as view-only roles to their respective analyses.
 This way, each cross-functional team is aware of what the other team is doing and how they’ve scoped their risk analysis.

 Do you know where, when, and how intended Use FMEA (uFMEA for medical devices, per IEC 62366-1:2015) and software FMEA (life cycle requirements for medical device software per IEC 62304:2006+A1:2016) integrate into the requirements management process and product development timeline?